The Best Restaurants in Montclair

 Faubourg in Montclair serves up modern Mediterranean cuisine with French accents.

 After distinguished careers with the famed Daniel Boulud, chef Olivier Muller and manager Dominique Paulin set out to create their own palace of modern Mediterranean cuisine with French accents.
 Transforming a long-ago bank from empty shell to stunning showcase, complete with an outdoor bar and multilevel patio, might be their greatest achievement.
-Which is not to dis the food at Faubourg, which ranges from the adept and endearing coq au vin to the fricassée of snails and chicken “oysters,” which hits like a slot machine jackpot.
-It earned a spot on our 2021 list of New Jersey’s 30 Best Restaurants.
+Which is not to dis the food at Faubourg, which ranges from the adept and endearing coq au vin to the fricassée of snails and chicken “oysters,” which hits like a slot-machine jackpot.
+In 2024, Faubourg opened a second location in Weehawken.

 Fusionista

-This new, modern Peruvian restaurant may be small in size, but its food has big ambitions.
-The fusion restaurant, which also combines culinary techniques from Italy, China and Japan, boasts flavorful takes on typical Peruvian dishes, such as lomo saltado, a traditional Peruvian stir fry with strips of beef, onions and tomatoes and topped with French fries.
-The papa y choclito Huancaina—fried potatoes that are usually served smothered with a cheesy Huancaina sauce—here is delicately drizzled with the sauce instead.
-The ceviche, the restaurant’s specialty, was tasty, but the risotto marino, with seafood such as mussels, calamari and shrimp, was a real standout, perfectly cooked and delicious.
-Don’t miss the rice pudding for dessert, which comes with raisins, cinnamon, anise, homemade dark caramel and a scoop of vanilla ice cream. —JM
+This modern Peruvian restaurant may be small in size, but its food has big ambitions.
+The fusion restaurant, which also combines culinary techniques from Italy, China and Japan, boasts flavorful takes on typical Peruvian dishes, such as lomo saltado, a traditional Peruvian stir fry with strips of beef, onions and tomatoes, topped with French fries.
+Don’t miss the rice pudding for dessert, which comes with raisins, cinnamon, anise, homemade dark caramel and a scoop of vanilla ice cream. —J. Mroz

 Gioia Mia

-Diners may have been disappointed when the popular Fascino closed after two decades, but once they try its replacement, they will be delighted.
+Diners may have been disappointed when Montclair’s popular Fascino closed after two decades, but once they try its replacement, they will be delighted.
 From the moment guests step inside, the low lighting, soothing background music, and inviting, red-leather booths will make them feel happy and relaxed.
 Now owned by two former Fascino employees, including executive chef Logan Ramirez, Gioia Mia more than lives up to expectations.
-Start with the perfectly roasted oysters, which are delicately breaded and lemony.
-The scallops, served over saffron seafood paella, are heavenly, with sundried tomatoes giving them an unusually sweet tang.
 The menu is interesting, with appealing dishes that don’t require a gastronomic dictionary to decipher.
-The experience here is quite enjoyable. —JM
+Start with the perfectly roasted oysters.
+The scallops, served over saffron seafood paella, are heavenly, with sundried tomatoes giving them an unusually sweet tang. —J. Mroz

 Koreander